Skip to content

 If we feel that it is necessary to share your personal data with professionals to ensure you or someone you work with is safeguarded from harm, we rely upon the provisions of the Safeguarding Vulnerable Groups Act 2006 and Children Act 1989 & 2004.

-Where it is necessary to share medical or social care information for these purposes, we rely upon article 9(2)(h) of the General Data Protection Regulation (information necessary for medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems).
+Where it is necessary to share medical or social care information for these purposes, we rely upon article 9(2)(h) of the UK GDPR (information necessary for medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems).

 We may also share information to enable us to comply with court orders and other legal obligations.
 If this is necessary, we will only share the minimum amount of personal data needed for this purpose.